PROTECT OUR WHITE-CLAWED CRAYFISH

 A small proportion, however - known as invasive non-native species - can cause serious and permanent problems by harming ecosystems.
 They can be bigger, faster growing or more aggressive than native species, and may also have fewer natural predators to control their numbers.
 Native species are often unable to compete.

 Unsure what a INNS make look like?
-Check out this handy identification guide produced by Cheshire Wildlife Trust.
+Check out this very handy and informative identification guide produced by Cheshire Wildlife Trust.